bacalhau-project/bacalhau/docs/docs/examples/model-inference/stable-diffusion-gpu/index.md

 - `python main.py --p "cat with three eyes`  - to set prompt

-- `python main.py --p "cat with three eyes --n 100` - to set the number of iterations to 100
+- `python main.py --p "cat with three eyes" --n 100` - to set the number of iterations to 100

 -  `python stable-diffusion.py --p "cat with three eyes" --b 2` to set batch size to 2 (No of images to generate)